 - 2 tablespoons (30ml) butter (optional)

-Preheat a sous vide cooker to the desired final temperature according to the chart above.
+Preheat a sous vide cooker to the desired final temperature according to the chart below.
 Season pork chops generously with salt and pepper.
 Place in sous vide bags along with herbs, garlic, and shallots (if using) and distribute evenly.
-Seal bags and place in water bath for time recommended in chart above.
+Seal bags and place in water bath for time recommended in chart below.

 To Finish in a Pan: Turn on your vents and open your windows.
 Remove pork from water bath and bag and carefully pat dry with paper towels.
 Add vegetable, canola, or rice bran oil to a heavy cast iron or stainless steel skillet, place it over the hottest burner you have, and preheat skillet until it starts to smoke.
 Working in batches if necessary, gently lay pork chops in skillet, using your fingers or a set of tongs.
 If desired, add 1 tablespoon butter; for a cleaner-tasting sear, omit butter at this stage.
 Carefully lift and peek under pork as it cooks to gauge how quickly it is browning.
 Let it continue to cook until the crust is deep brown and very crisp, about 45 seconds.